castle-engine/castle-engine/tools/castle-editor/README.md

 Now:
 * Visual inspector. designer etc.
-    * important bug:
-      // TODO: should be automatic, by both Clear and InsertFront above CastleControl.Invalidate;
-      // Also, doesn't help, why it doesn't show new (empty) contents?
-    * make tuicontrol saved recursively make Tcastletransform saved recursively will it work when Tcastletransform is present multiple times in graph?
+    * does recursive saving work when Tcastletransform is present multiple times in graph?
     * (in-progress) Allow editing at least most important properties:
         * Name
         * TCastleScene.URL (fix to set castle-data:)
 	* initial animation?
         * TCastleTransform position, rotation, scale (using gizmos)
         * TUIControl anchors (self, parent -- together in simple ver, as 3x3 grid) and (using gizmo) delta to anchor
-    * (in-progress) Allow saving to file
-       Fix: stuff like position, rotation, scale as TVector3 properties should be fixed --- need to expose them as published, see TODOs, probably
+    * Fix: save also stuff like position, rotation, scale as TVector3 properties should be fixed --- need to expose them as published, see TODOs, probably
-    * (in-progress) Allow loading from file in game
-       - It stores too much now.
+    *  - It stores too much now.
          Store only non-default with stored=true. https://stackoverflow.com/questions/30352756/delphi-how-to-get-default-value-for-property-using-rtti
   	 http://docwiki.embarcadero.com/Libraries/Berlin/en/System.TypInfo.TPropInfo
   	 See how normal TWriter does it, using TypInfo.
        - after loading, invisible, why?
-       - Items contents not loaded
        - simplify, as most these GetChildren / InternalGetChild can be completely removed now
     * Allow adding new, deleting, moving around
     * need better name for TUIControlSizeable.
 TCastleGroup?
 TUIControl -> TCastleUserInterface?
-    * show HierarchyUrl on caption
+    * show HierarchyUrl on caption, whether it's modified, ask before closing project without saving
     * ask before overriding saved file
     * mark Width, Height as stored=false when FloatWidth, FloatHeight available
-    * force non-empty Name, to have wokring streaming?
+    * force non-empty Name on all, to have wokring streaming?
+    * show checkerboard instead of Background.Color := Vector4(0.5, 0.5, 0.5, 1);, to make it clear it's undefind
+    * MainScene is not restored OK, also it cannot be chosen (we disabled in object inspector some types, maybe we should not?)
+      (maybe LookupRoot should be something better, like HierarchyOwner?)

 Lower priority:
 * ugly button and label text in example?